ployt0/server_monitor/README.md

 $ journalctl -b -u rmt-monitor.service
 ```

-The one about `journalctl` is my favourite but all three help make the case for
+`journalctl` is most comprehensive; all three make a case for systemd over cron.
-preferring systemd to cron.

 Now to add another unit file, let's say, "monitor-mailer.service", calling the
 same [server_mon.py](server_mon.py) but emailing the metrics, for the month: